• Skip to primary navigation

 5 Ways to Evolve Gracefully with your Spouse

-My husband and I have been married for 6 years.
-In those 6 years, he has been a travel agent, State Farm insurance agent and now a farmer.
-My career as a School Counselor hasn’t changed, however I’ve become a mother twice, and that is an evolution in itself.
+My husband and I have been married for over six years.
+In that time, he’s been a travel agent, a State Farm insurance agent, and now—he’s a full-on farmer.

 IMG_1139.jpg